Amrita-TIFAC-Cyber-Blockchain/24AL733_Connected_Vehicles_and_Security/Assets/Projects/CVS01.md

 This project aligns with the following Sustainable Development Goals:

-• SDG 9: Industry, Innovation, and Infrastructure : Enhances automotive communication protocols by implementing CAN-FD, which improves data transmission speed and efficiency.
+- **SDG 9 - Industry, Innovation, and Infrastructure:** Enhances automotive communication protocols by implementing CAN-FD, which improves data transmission speed and efficiency.
 		Strengthening vehicle cybersecurity by integrating encryption and authentication mechanisms, ensuring safe and secure communication between electronic control units (ECUs).

-• SDG 11: Sustainable Cities and Communities: Supporting intelligent and connected transportation by ensuring fast and secure data transmission, which is essential for smart city initiatives.
+- **SDG 11 - Sustainable Cities and Communities:** Supporting intelligent and connected transportation by ensuring fast and secure data transmission, which is essential for smart city initiatives.
 Also, contributing to reliable and secure mobility solutions, which are key components of future urban transportation networks.

-• SDG 13: Climate Action: Using CAN-FD instead of classical CAN increases the actual useful data-to-transmitted data ratio (efficiency), allowing larger amounts of data to be sent with less overhead.
+- **SDG 13 - Climate Action:** Using CAN-FD instead of classical CAN increases the actual useful data-to-transmitted data ratio (efficiency), allowing larger amounts of data to be sent with less overhead.
 Since more data is transmitted per message frame, the number of frames needed for communication is reduced, leading to lower power consumption in electronic control units (ECUs), which helps to minimize energy usage in vehicle networks.

 ---